-Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student in writing (via a Notice of Investigation - "NOI") and investigate in accordance with Smith School of Business Investigation of possible departure from academic integrity procedures (https://smith.gueensu.ca/about/ academic_integrity/information_instructors.php).
+Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student in writing (via a Notice of Investigation - "NOI") and investigate in accordance with Smith School of Business Investigation of possible departure from academic integrity procedures (https://smith.queensu.ca/about/ academic_integrity/information_instructors.php).

 Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student and investigate in accordance with Smith policy.
-The student will have an opportunity to respond, and their response will be considered part of the evidence in the to the Academic Integrity Panel for the determination of a sanction.
+The student will have an opportunity to respond, and their response will be considered part of the evidence in the case.